Workday/prism-python/README.md

 Python client library and command line interface (CLI) for interacting with Workday’s Prism API V3.

-Workday provides the Prism Analytics REST API web service that works with Prism Analytics tables, data change tasks, and datasets.
+Workday provides the Prism Analytics REST API web service to work with Prism Analytics tables, data change tasks, and datasets.
 You can develop a software program that uses the different resource endpoints to programmatically create Prism Analytics tables and datasets and modify